Membership Application FAQs

 Professional and associate memberships require application.
 Here are some of the most common questions about that application process.

-Professional membership is for writers with established freelance writing careers that include more than one published book and/or national clips.
+Professional membership is for writers with established freelance writing careers that include at least one published book and/or national clips.
 Professional ASJA members can access Client Connections, Virtual Pitch Slam or Virtual Client Connections.
+Note: newly independent former staff writers and editors from established media companies are eligible for professional membership with no waiting period.

-If you are not sure for which membership you qualify, apply for professional membership.
+If you are not sure for which membership level you qualify, apply for professional membership.
 If you meet associate membership requirements but not those for professional membership, you will be awarded an associate membership.
-As an associate member, you can reapply for professional membership with no additional application fee, as soon as you have the needed clips.
+In that case, we encourage you to reapply for professional membership with no additional application fee, as soon as you have the needed clips.

 Please gather all supporting documents (urls and/or pdfs) before you begin your application.
 You cannot save your application to finish it later.